 The American Constitution Society, PILF, and The Program on Law and Leadership will welcome Former U.S. Ambassador to India and Governor of Ohio Richard F. Celeste on Tuesday, February 3 in Saxbe Auditorium.
 Mr. Celeste will share stories about his experiences as a public servant and why it is as important as ever that more motivated young people stay engaged in local, state, and national government.

-Celeste began his career in public service in 1963 after returning from Oxford University, where he was a Rhodes Scholar and Honorary Fellow at Exeter College.
+Celeste began his career in public service in 1963 after returning from Oxford University, where he was a Rhodes Scholar.
 Following his time in England, he served in the staff liaison office in the Peace Corps before moving to India as special assistant to Chester Bowles, the then U.S. Ambassador.
 Celeste returned to Ohio and was elected to the Ohio House of Representatives from Cuyahoga County in 1970.
 He was next elected to be the 55th Lieutenant Governor in 1974 and served under a Republican, James A. Rhodes.
 In 1978, Celeste ran for governor, but lost to incumbent Rhodes.
 President Carter appointed Celeste to serve as Director of the Peace Corps from 1979-1981.

 February 11, 2015